adaggerboy/mathgrapher/README.md

 ##_Limitations and troubles_

-1. Maximum zoom is 500000000 and renderer routine feels good on it only while you are looking near the 0.
+1. Maximum zoom is 500000000 and renderer feels good on it only while you are looking near the 0.
 As farther you move - as more laggy will be rendering at large zoom.

 2. Infinity jumps leave vertical lines.
 I've commented code which is written in an attempt to solve this problem.